gaurav-bhadane/Python/README.md

-# All the basic Concepts of Numpy and Pandas Libraries
+# All the basic Concepts of Numpy and Pandas Libraries for Beginners